adambarreiro/socket-chat/README.md

 * **Express.js**: A Node.js module for building web services quickly and fast, with easy and modular routing, support of powerful middleware (body parsing, CSRF protection, JWT authentication, cookies...).
 * **Socket.IO**: A JavaScript framework built on top of WebSockets technology, allows to open a persistent & direct channel from the frontend to the backend, in which information flows until it's closed.
 All of this using HTTP protocol.
 * **Polymer**: A JavaScript framework that allows to build HTML components, in order to reuse them all along the frontend application.
+* **Mustache**: A JavaScript framework that allows to build text/HTML templates, substituting parameters between curl braces {{}} with a JSON data.

+## TODO
+* For demonstration purposes, CSRF protection has been ommited.